stopachka/pg-essays/book/gen/html_cache/109_5founderstransformed.md

 Honestly, Sam is, along with Steve Jobs, the founder I refer to most when I'm advising startups.
 On questions of design, I ask "What would Steve do?" but on questions of strategy or ambition I ask "What would Sama do?"

+What I learned from meeting Sama is that the doctrine of the elect applies to startups.
+It applies way less than most people think: startup investing does not consist of trying to pick winners the way you might in a horse race.
+But there are a few people with such force of will that they're going to get whatever they want.